googlemaps/flutter-navigation-sdk/example/README.md

 ...
 ```

+> [!NOTE]
-**NOTE**: Be cautious with API keys.
+> Be cautious with API keys.
 Avoid exposing them in public repositories, especially when hardcoded in the project files or the environment variables.

+## Running the example app

+To run the example app, follow these steps:
+1. Start the emulator or connect your device.
+2. Run the following command from the root of the example project:
+    ``` bash
+    cd example
+    flutter run
+    ```
+If you want to run the example app with a specific API key, see the [Setting up API Keys](#setting-up-api-keys) section.

+> [!TIP]
-If you have pod related issues to run the example code you can run the following commands from example/ios folder:
+> If you encounter pod-related issues when running the example code on iOS, you can try running the following commands from the `example/ios` folder:
- - pod repo update
+>  - pod repo update
- - pod install
+>  - pod install
+>

-This should install all required pod files to run the example in iOS.
+> These commands will update and install the required pod files specifically for iOS.